Read more about staining old concrete in a garage.

 So to answer the question: can you stain old concrete?

-You’re taking a risk when you stain old concrete.
+You’re taking a risk when you stain an old concrete garage floor.
 So either you have to put in a ton of prep work or risk a less than stellar floor.
 Part of the beauty of concrete is the imperfections, so you have to be okay with them.

 I still think it’s pretty though.